Ḫannaḫanna

 Ḫannaḫanna (from Hittite ḫanna- "grandmother") was a Hittite mother goddess.

 Myths

 Ḫannaḫanna appears in a number of Hittite myths, and tends to help in solving the problems faced by other gods in them.
 Most of them are myths dealing with the disappearance of deities, a common theme in Hittite myths.

 The myths of Telepinu

 After Telepinu disappeared, his father, the Storm-god Tarhunna, complained to Ḫannaḫanna.
 She then sent him out to search for his son, and when he gave up, she dispatched a bee, charging it to find Telepinu.
 The bee did that, and then purified and strengthened him by stinging his hands and feet and wiping his eyes and feet with wax.

-In another myth about Telepinu's disappearance she recommended to Tarhunt that he should pay Aruna the bride price for the Sea-god's daughter, so she can wed Telipinu.
+In another myth about Telepinu's disappearance she recommended to Tarhunt that he should pay Aruna the bride price for the Sea-god's daughter, so she can wed Telepinu.

 Myth of the disappearance of Inara

 In yet another myth the Inara went missing and when Ḫannaḫanna was informed of this by the Storm-god's bee, she apparently began a search with the help of her female attendant.